crossplane/crossplane/design/design-doc-composition.md

   simply copying the spec of the requirement to that of the cluster scoped resource, avoiding the "double definition" problem.

-Presuming an infrastructure operator wanted to publish a `kind:
-MySQLInstanceRequirement` for their application operators to use, the infrastructure operator would:
+Presuming an infrastructure operator wanted to publish a `MySQLInstanceRequirement` for their application operators to use, the infrastructure operator would:

-1. Author a `kind: InfrastructureDefinition` defining the schema and connection details of a cluster scoped `kind: MySQLInstance`.
+1. Author a `InfrastructureDefinition` defining the schema and connection details of a cluster scoped `MySQLInstance`.
-1. Author at least one `kind: Composition`, configuring how a `kind:
-   MySQLInstance` may be satisfied - for example by provisioning a `kind:
+1. Author at least one `Composition`, configuring how a `MySQLInstance` may be satisfied - for example by provisioning a `CloudSQLInstance`.
-   CloudSQLInstance`.
-1. Author an `kind: InfrastructurePublication` to publish the `kind:
-   MySQLInstanceRequirement` kind for use by application operators.
+1. Author an `InfrastructurePublication` to publish the `MySQLInstanceRequirement` kind for use by application operators.

-Note that the `kind: MySQLInstance` defined in step 1 of this process is inherently composable into other cluster scoped infrastructure resources.
-An infrastructure operator who wishes to define a new kind of infrastructure resource that may only be authored (or used in a `kind: Composition`) by infrastructure operators uses the same process and resources as above; they simply omit step 3.
+Note that the `MySQLInstance` defined in step 1 of this process is inherently composable into other cluster scoped infrastructure resources.
+An infrastructure operator who wishes to define a new kind of infrastructure resource that may only be authored (or used in a `Composition`) by infrastructure operators uses the same process and resources as above; they simply omit step 3.

 #### The Double Definition Problem